Promoting British Values

 - Respect underpins the Behaviour Policy and every aspect of our classroom and school rules.
 The School’s success is built upon the foundation of excellent relationships.

 - We actively promote good citizenship and community values.
 Students are encouraged to maintain zero tolerance on any anti-social behaviour or prejudice towards any member of the school community.

 - All students sign an Anti-bullying contract and this is also agreed by parents.

 - Issues associated with cyber-bullying area taught within KS3 Computing.

-- Across the curriculum, students are taught to respect different cultures, faiths and beliefs e.g. in RS and in Food Technology.
+- Across the curriculum, students are taught to respect different cultures, faiths and beliefs including British culture as part of a multi-cultural society – e.g. in RS and in Design Technology..

 - In Physical Education lessons, students are taught respect for rules, opponents and concepts of fair play and sportsmanship.

 - In MFL, students are encouraged to be open and accepting of students from different countries and the subject teaches students to respect other cultures and values.
 Students are also given the opportunity to communicate with people from target language communities.

 - History – British Empire unit, Slavery unit, Women and the vote (tackling racism, sexism)

 - Geography – understanding places and culture.
 Development and deprivation.
 Global aid.